vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/18_Vastu_and_Directional_Mantras.md

 ## Bhuvaneshvari

-The form of the Goddess governing space in general is *Bhuvaneshvari*, the Queen of the universe, whose mantra is *Hrãṁ*, the sound of the Divine light.
+The form of the Goddess governing space in general is *Bhuvaneshvari*, the Queen of the universe, whose mantra is *Hrīṁ*, the sound of the Divine light.
 This mantra can be used to consecrate all the directions of space along with honoring her as the deity.2

 ## Planets and the Directions
 NW – Moon N – Mercury NE – Jupiter   W – Saturn  E – Sun   SW – Rahu S – Mars SE – Venus